Mark Kozelek

-Mark Edward Kozelek (born January 24, 1967) is an American singer, songwriter, guitarist, record producer, and occasional actor.
-He is known as the vocalist and primary recording artist of the indie folk act Sun Kil Moon and founding member of the indie rock band Red House Painters, with whom he recorded six studio albums from 1989 until 2001.
+Mark Edward Kozelek (born January 24, 1967) is an American singer, songwriter, guitarist, record producer and occasional actor.
+He is the vocalist and primary recording artist of the indie folk act Sun Kil Moon and was a founding member of the indie rock band Red House Painters, with whom he recorded six studio albums from 1988 until 2001.

-Born and raised in Massillon, Ohio, Kozelek developed an interest in music as a child.
 Upon meeting drummer Anthony Koutsos in Atlanta, Georgia, the pair moved to San Francisco, California and formed Red House Painters alongside guitarist Gorden Mack and bass guitarist Jerry Vessel.
-Signing with record label 4AD, the band released four studio albums to acclaim.
+Signing with record label 4AD, the band released four studio albums.
 In 1996, Kozelek recorded the band's fifth studio album, Songs for a Blue Guitar, mostly alone.
 The release of the band's final studio album, Old Ramon (2001), was delayed for three years.
 In the interim, Kozelek recorded both an album and an EP of AC/DC cover songs.

 Reconvening with Koutsos and Vessel, the trio continued performing under the new name of Sun Kil Moon, releasing their debut album, Ghosts of the Great Highway, in 2003.
 Inspired by classical guitar music, Kozelek recorded Sun Kil Moon's fourth studio album, Admiral Fell Promises (2010), as a solo act and continued to record mostly alone on its follow-up, Among the Leaves (2012), and later Perils from the Sea and Mark Kozelek & Desertshore, both released in 2013.
+In 2014, Sun Kil Moon's sixth studio album, Benji, was released to widespread critical acclaim, and increased exposure with its follow-up, 2015's Universal Themes, featuring lengthy compositions and stream-of-consciousness lyrics.

-In 2014, Sun Kil Moon's sixth studio album, Benji, was released to widespread critical acclaim and increased exposure with its follow-up, Universal Themes, featuring lengthy compositions and stream-of-consciousness lyrics.
-In 2016, Kozelek released a collaborative studio album with Jesu, titled Jesu/Sun Kil Moon.
+Across his work in Sun Kil Moon, Red House Painters, and his own solo material, Kozelek has released 31 studio albums, with his most recent being All the Best, Isaac Hayes (2020).
+A number of commentators have described Kozelek as one of the greatest songwriters of his generation.

-Across his work in Sun Kil Moon, Red House Painters, and his own solo material, Kozelek has released thirty-one studio albums, with his most recent being All the Best, Isaac Hayes (2020).
-A number of commentators have described him as one of the greatest songwriters of his generation.
+Musical career

-Career
+Early years, Red House Painters, and solo releases

-Kozelek was born and raised in Massillon, Ohio.
+Kozelek was born on January 24, 1967 in Massillon, Ohio.
 In his teenage years, he led a band named God Forbid.
 Upon relocating to Atlanta, Georgia, he met drummer Anthony Koutsos.
 After the pair moved once again to San Francisco, California, Red House Painters formed with the addition of guitarist Gorden Mack and bassist Jerry Vessel.
 From 1992 to 1996, Red House Painters released a series of acclaimed albums, showcasing Kozelek's intense, highly autobiographical songs.

 However, Kozelek's parting with the record label 4AD, followed by a major label merger which left Red House Painters' 1998 album Old Ramon on the shelf, proved highly frustrating and stifled the group's momentum.